 Huelux is also on Youtube below, in 4K Ultra HD resolution.

-Download the Huelux 10 feature at Vimeo on demand or on my site here.
+Download the Huelux features on my site here.

 I shot Huelux from April-November 2013 in South Dakota, Wyoming and Utah.
 The weather in 2013 made it difficult for me to get some of the shots I wanted.
 There were many times I planned to shoot the Milky Way or Aurora, and the clouds would roll in.
 But that also allowed me to get more night storm timelapse than I have any other year.
 I was in Utah for 6 nights, it was clear only one night, it was also 95F at midnight that night.
 So I couldn’t shoot as high of an ISO as I wanted because of noise, but I still pulled off a few good shots in Zion Canyon.The weather was much the same while I was in Wyoming, it was cloudy 2/3 of the nights I was there.
 But I did get some of my best Milky Way shots of the year in Wyoming, see 1:45-2:05 in the video.
 The clouds did make for some good sunrise and sunset shots.

 On the Milky Way shots you will see a lot of slow and fast moving satellites, a few meteors and planes.
 The meteors are hard to see in timelapse, but you may see a quick flash because they only last one frame.
 If you see a light moving across the sky, it is either an airplane or satellite, not a meteor.